 Step 4: Add the coated slices of bread to the frying pan, and cook until golden brown on both sides, about 3 – 4 minutes per side.

 Step 5: Remove from the pan and serve with a small amount of maple syrup for dipping, or drizzle a little syrup over the top.

 Serve immediately.
-If you like, don’t add the maple syrup, cool the slices, and then freeze them.
-They will reheat in the oven easily and will make a quick breakfast.
+If not, don’t add the maple syrup, cool the slices, and then freeze them.
+They will reheat in the oven easily to make a quick breakfast.